 Reviewed by Adie T from UK on 1st Jul 2012

-going back as earphones won't plug in (tried three pairs, same result).
+back as earphones won't plug in (tried three pairs, same result).
+Not an uncommon

 Reviewed by Peter K from Ireland on 25th Jun 2012

 could want.
 Absolutely lovely to use, brilliant screen, fast fast processor.

 But .... the camera on mine produces very disappointing images, usually suffering

 from camera lens flare, excessive white haze, and unattractive images.

 olf Galaxy S2.
-But after an update of the S2 to the latest ICS
+But after an update of the S2 to the latest ICS Android version,

 Mine is going back to Samsung tomorrow for investigation.

 one thing about the s3 its camera is as good as the s2 if not better

-i got S3 and while I do prefer the S3 over the ONE X I miss the
+i got S3 and while I do prefer the S3 over the ONE X I miss the screen and the

 Upgraded from the S2 to the S3 wow!!!
 What a wonderful piece of technology.Everything